Where does Azure Databricks write data?

 How does Azure Databricks use object storage?

 Object storage is the main form of storage used by Azure Databricks for most operations.
 You configure access to cloud object storage using Unity Catalog storage credentials and external locations.
 These locations are then used to store data files backing tables and volumes.
-See Connect to cloud object storage using Unity Catalog.
+See Connect to cloud object storage and services using Unity Catalog.

 Unless you specifically configure a table against an external data system, all tables created in Azure Databricks store data in cloud object storage.